 And yes, we even tasted a few pieces of these materials along the way!

-Discover more ideas for touch at School Time Adventures!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Discover more ideas for touch at School Time Adventures!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest

 -Teach Preschool on Instagram